 In practice, the (iv) visual inspection of the graphs of the CI relationships turns out to be the most common tie-breaker.
 While in principle this is quite a subjective criterion, in most cases there tends to be a rather sharp difference in the appearance of the graphs of the r^ 'th CI (the CIs being ordered by the corresponding eigenvalues) and the $r^ + 1$ 'th (or, if this is the second best choice, the $r^ + 2$ 'th).
 The highest included CI typically resembles a white noise process, while larger order CIs have a distinctly persistent, that is, non-stationary appearance.
-The values reported in the second last column of table 7 report the rank that can be best justified based on the graphs, followed by the best alternative rank choice resulting from them in parentheses; In cases where the difference is quite clear-cut, the alternative rank will be below the preferred choice.
-Where the
+The values reported in the second last column of table 8 report the rank that can be best justified based on the graphs, followed by the best alternative rank choice resulting from them in parentheses; In cases where the difference is quite clear-cut, the alternative rank will be below the preferred choice.
+Where the next-highest CI also appears to be acceptable, e.g., has a short period of persistence but otherwise looks stationary, it may be reported as the suggested second best rank.
+Appendix E plots the cointegrating relations for all ranks for Burkina Faso in PWT6.

-12The table does not report a p-value in the cases where the trace test concludes full rank r = p = 5, as this inference emerges from the rejection of all lower ranks versus the alternative hypothesis of r = p.
+12 The table does not report a p-value in the cases where the trace test concludes full rank r = p = 5, as this inference emerges from the rejection of all lower ranks versus the alternative hypothesis of r = p.

-13The relevant output underlying the original choices of rank, kindly provided by the authors, confirms this.
+13 The relevant output underlying the original choices of rank, kindly provided by the authors, confirms this.